SWATGenXSWATGenX

 HEC-HMS

 The Hydrologic Engineering Center's Hydrologic Modeling System is a USACE product for event-based and continuous rainfall-runoff simulation.
 HEC-HMS is widely used for flood analysis, dam safety studies, and FEMA floodplain mapping.
 It requires user-supplied geometry and boundary conditions; there is no preloaded national dataset layer.
-For a detailed comparison, see SWAT+ vs HEC-HMS.

 EPA SWMM